Learn How to Investigate Crimes and Safeguard Physical Evidence with a Criminal Investigation Degree

 Benefits of Liberty’s Crime Scene Investigation Bachelor’s Degree

 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 3 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your online criminal investigation degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - To continue our mission of providing affordable education, electronic textbooks are provided for all undergraduate courses at no cost to you.
 As a full-time student, this could save you an estimated $800-2,000 per year on textbooks!